Big Bertha

 section break

 The next week, Doreen made a return trip to the mall—this time alone.
-When living in Portsmouth, she had a dental bridge done by a dentist in the town where the mall was located, and now, as she told Victor, the bridge was bothering her so she wanted the dentist who had worked on her to take a look at it.
+When living in Portsmouth, she had had a dental bridge done by a dentist in the town where the mall was located, and now, as she told Victor, the bridge was bothering her so she wanted the dentist who had worked on her to take a look at it.
 That wasn’t a complete lie because Doreen did go to the dentist, but once the dentist looked at her bridge and assured her there was nothing wrong, she drove directly from the dentist’s office to the mall.
-There, she found Markey’s station wagon parked in almost the same place.
+There, she found Markey’s car parked in almost the same place.

 Doreen, more calmly than she thought possible, said, "Pardon me, but I was interested in looking at these new clubs."